 Though the school makes every attempt to provide students with ample advising and counseling help, students in the Kelley School of Business are responsible for planning their own programs and for meeting degree requirements.
-It is their responsibility to understand fully and comply with all the provisions of this bulletin.
-Requests for deviation from department, program, or school requirements may be petitioned in writing through the Program Office in BS3024.
-Such petitions will be reviewed by the Petitions Committee and granted only in consultation with the respective chair, director, or dean, or their respective administrative representatives.
+It is their responsibility to fully understand and comply with all the provisions of this bulletin.
+Requests for deviation from department, program, or school requirements may be granted only by written approval from the respective chair, director, or dean, or their respective administrative representatives.